awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 Note the following:

+**Contacting customer support**
+If you encounter issues while transferring a domain, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.

 **Expiration date**
 For information about how transferring your domain affects the current expiration date, see [How Transferring a Domain to Amazon Route 53 Affects the Expiration Date for Your Domain Registration](domain-transfer-to-route-53-expiration.md)\.